AdobeDocs/workfront.es-ES/help/quicksilver/reports-and-dashboards/reports/tips-tricks-and-troubleshooting/reports-faq.md

 <!--this section is linked from the Actual Hours article for Tasks in the Task Information folder; edit the links or do not delete or change this section-->

-En un informe de proyecto tengo un cálculo que resta las horas reales de las planificadas.
+En un informe de proyecto tengo un cálculo que resta las horas reales heredadas de las planificadas.

 El resultado que estoy obteniendo es incorrecto.

 <!--this changed with this issue in May 2025; Actual Hours changed from actualWorkRequired to actualWorkRequiredDouble: https://experience.adobe.com/#/@adobeinternalworkfront/so:hub-Hub/workfront/task/68108e860000120e90a79cb82e5811c2/updates : On a project report I have a calculation that subtracts Actual Hours (2) from Planned Hours (4).
 The result I am getting is 120 when it should be 2.  -->

 Mi cálculo es: